iampranavdhar/iampranavdhar/README.md

 #### 👨🏻‍💻 About Me

+I am an ambitious computer science engineer, an open-source enthusiast, Full Stack Developer(MERNG, Django) and a curious person to learn new things every day and improve myself.
+I am always ready to have new experiences, meet new people and learn new things.
+I find the idea of creating value for people and impacting the world through my work delightful.

 - 🌱 I’m currently learning Problem solving and Web Development
 - 💻 I am currently a member at [amFOSS](http://www.amfoss.in)
 - 🎓 Studying Computer Science Engineering at Amrita Vishwa Vidyapeetham.